GDevelopApp/GDevelop-documentation/docs/gdevelop5/monetization/index.md

 There are several methods to monetize your game:

-### 1. Selling on Stores
+### Selling on Stores

 You can sell your game on various digital storefronts such as:

 - **Steam:** One of the most popular platforms for PC games.
+You can follow our [tutorial](/gdevelop5/publishing/publish-to-steam/) to learn how to publish your game on Steam.
 - **App Stores:** Including the Google Play Store for Android and the Apple App Store for iOS.
+You can use the built-in One-Click exporters inside GDevelop to export your game for these platforms.
 - **Itch.io:** A popular platform for indie developers to sell games.
+Here's a [tutorial](gdevelop5/publishing/publishing-to-itch-io/).

-### 2. Using Ads
+### Using Ads

 Another common method of monetization is through advertisements:

-- **Admob:** A widely used platform to integrate ads into mobile games.
+- **Google Admob:** A widely used platform to integrate ads into mobile games.
 You can follow our [tutorial](/gdevelop5/all-features/admob) to learn how to integrate Admob into your mobile games.
-- **Facebook Instant Games:** For those developing for Facebook Instant Games, there are specific monetization strategies you can employ, you can follow this [dedicated tutorial](/gdevelop5/publishing/publishing-to-facebook-instant-games/monetize).
-- **Poki:** A platform for web games that allows you to earn money through ads and sponsorships.
-- **CrazyGames:** Another web game platform that offers monetization through ads and sponsorships.
+- **Other Ad Networks:** There are many other ad networks available and that you can integrate into your game.
+If you plan on using another one, you will need to integrate the ad network's SDK into your game and this requires some good programming knowledge.

-### 3. Hosting on GDevelop's Platform: gd.games
+### Hosting on GDevelop's Platform: gd.games

 We also offer a unique solution through our hosting platform, [gd.games](https://gd.games).
 By hosting your game on gd.games, you automatically earn money based on the number of sessions your game generates on the website.
 This is a straightforward way to start earning revenue without needing to manage complex ad integrations or store listings.

-### Opting Out
+!!! note

     If you choose to host your game on gd.games, it's important to know that you can opt-out of this monetization feature if you prefer not to display ads on your game page and earn money.
     Just go to your game dashboard, in "Marketing & Ads" tab to disable the option.

-## Cashing Out Your Earnings

 Once you've earned money through gd.games, from your games dashboard, you have two options to cash out your earnings: